bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Qfield.md

 # Making a QGIS project for QField
 ### For this example data has been placed in a GeoDataPackage. "new_geodatapackage.gpkg".
-Data in the project include.
+Data in the project includes.
 - Local city data (Property, Street) EPSG:3157 - NAD83(CSRS) / UTM zone 10N - Projected
 - Province of BC Data (Wells or(WLS...), Crown_Polygon, FWA_Streams) EPSG:4326 - WGS 84 - Geographic
 - New Empty Layers to collect field data and will be used for offline editing.
 (Field_Lines, Field_Polygons, Field_Points)